+With the War in Ukraine and OPEC reductions restricting Oil and Gas supplies there are now opportunities for companies in this field.
 While oil and gas positions continue to open up, recruiters face unique challenges finding ideal candidates.
 Some of these issues are industry-wide problems, while others are niche to their clients.
-Let’s explore five HR challenges for the oil and gas industry and how it affects hiring and employee management.
+Let’s explore five HR Challenges in Oil and Gas Industry and how it affects hiring and employee management.

 Slow Hiring Times Make it Hard to Fill Positions

 Time and again, one of the biggest challenges that recruiters face when filling energy positions is the average time it takes to hire.
-A 2017 Glassdoor survey found that the energy and utilities sector has one of the longest interview processes and hiring windows.
+The energy and utilities sector has one of the longest interview processes and hiring windows.
 It takes on average 28.8 days to move candidates through their interviews.
 The energy sector was beaten out for the longest interview process only by the aerospace and defense industry (32.6 days) and government positions (53.8 days).

 The top candidates in the oil and gas field aren’t going to be on the market for long.
 Companies who are slow to interview and hire their employees could see their recruits leave to work for their competitors.
 Learn to utilize tools, like Facebook, to attract and directly connect with top talent for your positions.